• Skip to main content

 5363 Social Work Practice with Communities & Organizations

 Prerequisite(s): A minimum grade of B in SWO 5361 or SWO 5561.
 A minimum grade of B or concurrent enrollment in SWO 5362.
+A minimum grade of B is required for this course.

 This course prepares students for ethical and effective social work practice with communities and organizations.
-Students will learn models and skills that relate to macro social work Practice.
+Students will learn models and skills that relate to macro social work practice.
 A grade of B or better must be received in this course to complete the requirements for the master’s degree.

 5322 Social Policy for Social Work Practice

 Prerequisite(s): SWO 5320 or SWO 5221.
+A minimum grade of C is required for this course.

 Introduces the historical context of social policy and services in the United States, the analysis of current developments, and how social work influence social welfare policy and provide social services.